 Looking for information about living, working and studying in Utrecht Region?
 The volunteers of ACCESS, who are expats themselves, are happy to have a chat with you to answer all your questions regarding Dutch healthcare, housing, employment, learning Dutch and more.
 You can have a free meeting with them at information desk the IWCUR on Tuesdays all day and Thursday in the afternoon.
-Click the link below to make an appointment.
-Do you prefer an online meeting?
-Click here to plan a Zoom meeting on Mondays in the afternoon or Wednesdays and Fridays in the morning.
-You can also send an email.
+Feel free to stop by at their desk at the International Welcome Centre on the second floor of the Utrecht city hall: you don't need an appointment.
+If you prefer to have an online meeting via Zoom on Mondays in the afternoon or Wednesdays and Fridays in the morning, click the button below to make an appointment.
+You can also send them an email.

 The following information guides you through the process of making an appointment on the Dutch website of the municipality of Utrecht.